Belize Barrier Reef Reserve System

 Assessment information

-Coastal development, tourism growth, overfishing, invasive species and the multiple impacts of climate change (coral reef bleaching events, increased frequency and severity of storms; and sea level rise) are all very serious factors that negatively affect the overall integrity of the site.
+Coastal development, pollution, tourism growth, overfishing, invasive species and the multiple impacts of climate change (coral reef bleaching events, increased frequency and severity of storms; and sea level rise) are all very serious factors that negatively affect the overall integrity of the site.
+The threat assessment of the 2021-2026 Management Plan for Sapodilla Cays Marine Reserve lists climate change as the highest threat, followed by run-off from land-based activities, fishing pressure, illegal uses and visitor impacts.
+Furthermore, diseases like white band, black band and the infectious Stony Coral Tissue Loss Disease (SCTLD) are also a threat to Belize’s reefs and likely exacerbated by climate change, however their overall impact on the key attributes remains unknown.

 Invasive Non-Native/ Alien Species